Skip to main content

 Salesforce CLI And API Setup

-The JWT-based authorization flow requires a digital certificate and a private key used to sign the certificate.
-You upload the digital certificate to the custom connected app that is also required for JWT-based authorization.
-This process produces two files:
+The JWT-based authorization flow requires a digital certificate and a private key to sign the certificate.
+The digital certificate is uploaded to the custom connected app used for JWT-based authorization.

-• server.key - the private key.
-You specify this file when you authorize an org with the force:auth:jwt:grant command.
+• server.key – Private key.
+Used when authorizing an org with the force:auth:jwt:grant command.

-2. In Terminal create a directory to store the generated files and change to the directory:
+2. In Terminal, create a directory to store the files and navigate to it:

 mkdir /Users/jdoe/JWT